home-assistant/home-assistant.io/source/_integrations/uvc.markdown

 ### Setup

-It is recommended that you create a new user for this platform in the NVR software and only give the user the permissions it need to operate.
+It is recommended that you create a new user for this platform in the NVR software and only give the user the permissions it needs to operate.
 The API key is found in `User` -> `My account` -> `API Access` in the NVR software.

 ### Configuration